tcoopman/irmin-tutorial/src/GettingStartedOCaml.md

 # Getting started using OCaml

-Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html)), which is used to define ([Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html)).
-Additionally, you have a choice of storage backends.
-By default, Irmin provides a few options: an in-memory store, a filesystem store, a git-compatible in-memory store and a git-compatible filesystem store.
-Of course, it's also possible to implement your own storage backend!
-Nearly everything in `Irmin` is configurable including the hash function, branch, key and metadata types.
+When setting up and Irmin database in OCaml you will need to consider at least the content type and storage backend.
+This is because Irmin has the ability to adapt to existing data structures using a convenient type combinator ([Irmin.Type](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html)), which is used to define ([Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html)).
+By default, Irmin provides a few options for storage: an in-memory store, a filesystem store, a git-compatible in-memory store and a git-compatible filesystem store.

+It's also possible to implement your own storage backend if you'd like -- nearly everything in `Irmin` is configurable!
+This includes the hash function, branch, key and metadata types.
 Because of this there are a lot of different options to pick from; I will do my best to explain the most basic usage and work up from there.

-The default `Contents` are available under [Irmin.Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html), but the storage backends are all implemented as separate modules.
-The core backends are on opam as `irmin-mem`, `irmin-fs` and `irmin-git`.
-These packages define the way that the data should be organized, but not any I/O routines.
+The default `Contents` are available under [Irmin.Contents](https://mirage.github.io/irmin/irmin/Irmin/Contents/index.html).
+The default backends are implemented as separate modules, they are on opam as `irmin-mem`, `irmin-fs` and `irmin-git`.
+These packages define the way that the data should be organized, but not any I/O routines (with the exception of `irmin-mem` which does no IO.)
 Luckily, `irmin-unix` implements the I/O routines needed to make Irmin work on unix-like platforms and `irmin-mirage` provides the same for unikernels built using [Mirage](https://mirage.io).

 It is important to remember that most `Irmin` functions return `Lwt.t` values, which means that you will need to use `Lwt_main.run` to execute them.
 If you're not familiar with [Lwt](https://github.com/ocsigen/lwt) then I suggest [this tutorial](https://mirage.io/wiki/tutorial-lwt).